Effects of radiative losses on the relativistic jets of high-mass microquasars: Discussion

-In relativistic jets, at least two strong shocks present an upstream Mach number strong enough to induce a difference between ion and electron temperature downstream of it: the recollimation shock after injection and the reverse shock at beam end.
-To ensure the calculated energy losses are valid, we need to check the time taken by the electrons to thermalize to the flow temperature.
-Using formulas from \cite{trubiknov1965particle} found in \cite{huba2016nrl}, we get an estimation for the thermalization timescale considering the extremal case for high Mach number.
-Table \ref{tab:thermal} presents the rest mass density and temperature values after the recollimation shock and reverse shock in CygX1 at t = 5000 s and CygX3 at t = 1000 s, the derived thermalization timescale as well as the associated characteristic length using local flow speed value.
-In all cases except downstream of CygX3 reverse shock, the associated lengthscale is smaller than the grid resolution, meaning the electrons would have thermalized to the flow temperature after a single simulation grid downstream of the shock.
-In the last case, we can estimate the volume where an error is made using the flow temperature to derive losses as $V_{therm}=v_hc_s^2t_{therm}^3$, where $c_s$ is the local soundspeed.
-With $v_h=3\cdot10^9$ cm s$^{-1}$ at t = 1000 s we get $V_{therm}=3.3\cdot10^{33}$ cm$^3$, which accounts for 0.37\% of the inner cocoon volume at that time.
+In relativistic jets, at least two strong shocks present an upstream Mach number strong enough to induce a difference between ion and electron temperature downstream of it: the recollimation shock after injection, and the reverse shock at the beam end.
+To ensure that the calculated energy losses are valid, we need to determine the time taken by the electrons to thermalize to the flow temperature.
+Using formulas from \cite{trubiknov1965particle} found in \cite{huba2016nrl}, we obtained an estimate for the thermalization timescale considering the extremal case for a high Mach number.
+Table \ref{tab:thermal} presents the rest mass density and temperature values after the recollimation shock and reverse shock in CygX1 at t = 5000 s and CygX3 at t = 1000 s, the derived thermalization timescale, and the associated characteristic length using the local flow speed value.
+In all cases except downstream of the CygX3 reverse shock, the associated length scale is shorter than the grid resolution, meaning that the electrons would have thermalized to the flow temperature after a single simulation grid downstream of the shock.
+In the last case, we can estimate the volume whithin which an error is made using the flow temperature to derive losses as $V_{therm}=v_hc_s^2t_{therm}^3$, where $c_s$ is the local sound speed.
+With $v_h=3\cdot10^9$ cm s$^{-1}$ at t = 1000 s, we obtain $V_{therm}=3.3\cdot10^{33}$ cm$^3$, which accounts for 0.37\% of the inner cocoon volume at that time.
 We then consider our $T_e=T_i=T$ approximation to be valid in our hydrodynamical framework.
-In a more realistic framework where the plasma is collisionless (see discussion Sect. \ref{sect:disc_hydro}), Coulomb interactions cannot equilibrate the electron and ion temperatures, but other processes such as plasma instabilities may fill in that role.
+In a more realistic framework in which the plasma is collisionless (see the discussion in Sect. \ref{sect:disc_hydro}), Coulomb interactions cannot equilibrate the electron and ion temperatures, but other processes such as plasma instabilities may fill that role.